-A focus on turnover isn’t new.
-HR have had strategies and policies in place around it for decades.
-But retention – as a manageable, trackable value – has come into its own in recent years.
+A focus on employee retention in retail isn't new.
+HR have had strategies in place around it for decades.
+But retention rates – as manageable, trackable values – have come into their own in recent years.

-These software centralise a mass of data around operations that was previously stuck in different systems, making retention far easier to analyse company-wide.
+These centralise a mass of operational data that was previously stuck in different systems, making it easier to track and benchmark turnover.

 But if that’s been gradual transformation, then Covid was a sudden one.